 how-to-get-wordpress-form-notifications-using-the-wp-mail-smtp-plugin

 Are you not receiving email notifications from your WordPress contact forms?
+The WordPress contact form not sending email issue is one of the most common problems site owners run into.

-However, you can quickly fix this problem and start receiving those emails by setting up Simple Mail Transfer Protocol (SMTP) on your website.
+If you’re dealing with this in 2026, the fix is the same reliable approach that’s worked for years.
+You can quickly fix this problem and start receiving those emails by setting up Simple Mail Transfer Protocol (SMTP) on your website.

 Why You’re Not Receiving Notifications